What Is Sex Coaching?

 My coaching around sex and intimacy are unique.
 I don't teach about new techniques, sexy lingerie or exciting pillow talk.
 In my experience, these get in the way of our unique sexual expression, which happens to be far more fulfilling and exciting than any newness in technique or action can provide.

-In the coaching, I support men and women to focus on who they are and what their unique sexual and erotic expression is: what turns them on, mentally, physically, spiritually and erotically.
-And I give them the tools to express their turn-on confidently.
+In my coaching, I support women and couples to focus on who they are and what their unique sexual and erotic expression is: what turns them on, mentally, physically, spiritually and erotically.
+And I give them the tools to express their turn-on confidently and in a way that infuses passion and intimacy into their relationship.
+I teach intimacy skills that bring them closer to their partners erotically.
 Only then we can go straight to the heart of uninhibited sexual connection—the kind that's about how it feels, rather than how it's done.

 Q: What results can I expect?